timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 With this strategy, reconciliation work and the cache's resource footprint are distributed across multiple controller instances, which enables horizontal scalability of the Flux controllers.
 However, the strategy involves many manual steps: users have to set up individual controller instances with distinct label selectors and need to assign objects to shards manually.
-Accordingly, the system doesn't detect failures in individual instances, nor does it perform automatic fail-overs or rebalancing.
+Accordingly, the system doesn't detect failures in individual instances, nor does it perform automatic failovers or rebalancing.
 The sharding strategy is limited to a static number of instances and doesn't allow for dynamic instances changes, e.g., due to instance failures or automatic scaling.

 [^flux-sharding]: <https://fluxcd.io/flux/installation/configuration/sharding/>